Lethika/Projects/README.md

 # Projects
-I have uploaded all my project with output link that i have done during by 3years of college
+I have uploaded all my project with output link that i have done during my 3years of college

 Natural Language processing
 Currently working on Natural Language processing project on building a resume classifier assossicated with g2i3labs.